reactivepixel/Max-Bot/readme.md

 # Database
 ### how to connect using `SEQUEL PRO`

-You can find more information into the config file `db/config/config.json`
+You can find more information about the config file `db/config/config.json`

 ![](https://preview.ibb.co/d07YOG/Screen_Shot_2017_11_10_at_2_49_46_PM.png)
 # Container Information